 - Opportunities to work directly with innovative artists, guest directors, producers, and scholars in the city

 - Civic Liberal Arts courses that bring community partners into Lang classrooms

-Education at Eugene Lang College is designed to develop well-rounded and engaged citizens who are thoughtful, articulate, and creative.
-Theater majors go on to pursue advanced studies in acting, directing, playwriting, theater arts, media studies, history, and social sciences and careers as writers and journalists, managers and producers, publicists, and educators.
+Theater majors go on to pursue advanced studies in acting, directing, playwriting, theater arts, media studies, history, and social sciences and careers as playwrights, actors, directors, producers and educators.

 If you are planning to pursue graduate studies, consider applying to the Bachelor's-Master's program, which enables you to earn graduate credits that will apply to both your Lang degree and a master's degree at The New School.